Andy Farrell: 1990s

-Farrell was born in Wigan, Greater Manchester and first played rugby league at age 10 at a summer camp run by Graeme West, Wigan Warriors' captain at the time.
-Farrell is of Irish descent.
 After developing with local club Orrell St James, he made his first-team début for his hometown club Wigan at the age of 16 in 32–8 victory over Keighley in the 1991–92 Regal Trophy match at Central Park, Wigan on Sunday 24 November 1991.
 Also that year his son Owen Farrell was born, who also went on to become a professional rugby union player.